Efficiently Processing Joins and Grouped Aggregations on GPUs: Existing GPU-based Join and Group-By

-In the materialization phase, the $ID_R$ and $ID_S$ from $T'$ are used to fetch matching tuple payloads from $R$ and $S$ and copy these values into the corresponding columns of the final output $T$.
+In the last materialization phase, the $ID_R$ and $ID_S$ from $T'$ are used to fetch matching tuple payloads from $R$ and $S$ and copy these values into the corresponding columns of the final output $T$.
 The process is repeated for all payload columns in both input relations using the \textsc{gather} primitive.
 However, $ID_R$ and $ID_S$ represent tuple IDs from \emph{unsorted} relations.
-Thus, when sorting the relations during the transformation phase, they become randomly permuted.
-As a result, the \textsc{gather} operations in the materialization phase become unclustered, leading to a significant increase in uncoalesced memory accesses and cache misses.
+They become randomly permuted during sorting.
+As a result, the \textsc{gather} operations become \emph{unclustered}, leading to a significant increase in uncoalesced memory accesses and cache misses.

-\subsection{Partitioned Hash Join}
+\subsubsection{Partitioned Hash Join}

-In the transformation phase, the partitioned hash join algorithm begins with initializing the \emph{physical} tuple identifiers, $ID_R$ and $ID_S$, for the relations $R$ and $S$.
+The partitioned hash join contains the same three phases as the sort-merge join.
+In the transformation phase, the partitioned hash join algorithm begins with materializing the \emph{physical} tuple identifiers, $ID_R$ and $ID_S$, for the relations $R$ and $S$.
 It then proceeds to partition pairs of columns, namely $(R.key, ID_R)$ and $(S.key, ID_S)$, resulting in the intermediate relations $R'$ and $S'$.
 Sioulas et al.~\cite{sioulas19-partitioned-radix-join} introduced a multi-pass radix partitioning implementation (Figure~\ref{fig:phj-unopt}), which utilizes bucket chains to store and manage partitions.
-In this implementation, a bucket is a physically fixed-size, pre-allocated memory region, and it exclusively belongs to a single partition.
-Buckets within the same partition are connected through a chain, and each bucket maintains the location information of the next bucket in the chain.

-During the partitioning phase, the algorithm allocates an initial bucket for each partition.
+In this implementation, a bucket is a fixed-size, pre-allocated memory region, and it exclusively belongs to a single partition.
+Buckets of the same partition are connected through a chain, and each bucket maintains the location information of the next bucket in the chain.
+During the partition, the algorithm allocates an initial bucket for each partition.
 If a partition's size exceeds the capacity of a single bucket, new buckets are dynamically allocated and added to the chain.
-Although all buckets are allocated by ``offsetting'' a pre-allocated buffer, empty memory space exists between buckets since not all buckets are fully utilized.
+Although all buckets are allocated by ``offsetting'' a pre-allocated buffer, empty memory space exists between buckets since not all buckets are filled up.
+For example, in Figure~\ref{fig:phj-unopt} the partition 0 cannot fill the entire bucket, and therefore, a gap exists between partition 0 and 1, leading to memory \emph{fragmentation}.
+While partitioning, each thread block constructs a histogram in the shared memory for its work set using the radix bits.
+Subsequently, all thread blocks use atomic operations to determine the partition sizes and the locations to write the partitions.
+The partitioning requires multiple passes because large relations need a high fan-out to keep each partition sufficiently small such that it fits in the shared memory.